All London attractions, theatres and venues are open. But if you’re not in London or if you're looking for fun things to do from home, don’t worry...

-London venues are now streaming live events and performances, and there are plenty of other ways to enjoy the capital from your sofa: watch live webcams, take virtual tours in museums and galleries, and join online classes.
+Many London venues are also streaming live events and performances, and there are plenty of ways to enjoy the capital from your sofa: watch live webcams, take virtual tours in museums and galleries, and join online classes.

 - Make use of free content on Globe Player, Shakespeare’s Globe’s online platform, which also offers recordings of its productions for a small fee.